jonlpersson/ed-latimore/site/_posts/2023-03-09-how-to-look-more-masculine.md

 ## Take care of your hair

 Your hair and facial hair are the foundation of your look.
 The way you wear the hair on your head and your facial hair signal age, social masculinity, and attractiveness to women.
 More masculine faces such as those with chiseled jawlines are considered more immediately attractive for short-term liaisons(sexual or otherwise).
-Beards signal that you are capable of long-term relationships.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>
+Beards signal that you are capable of long-term relationships.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup>

 Since faces that are too masculine or too feminine are not generally attractive, beards help to mitigate the negative reactions someone may have to your facial features.

-Whether you decide to go with a short haircut or a bald head, it's important to keep it neat and tidy.
-Long hair reads more feminine, and it doesn't look good on most men.
+Whether you decide to go with a short haircut or a bald head, it’s important to keep it neat and tidy.
+Long hair reads more feminine, and it doesn’t look good on most men.
 If you’re losing your hair, and you’re Black, go ahead and shave it off.
 Otherwise, [weigh the pros and cons](https://edlatimore.com/should-I-shave-my-head/) of going bald before taking that step.

 I struggled with hair loss for a long time before I decided to get a hair transplant.
-It’s definitely not cheap, but if it's within your budget, go for it.[Read my reviews on hair loss treatments](https://edlatimore.com/how-to-prevent-hair-loss/) for more information.
+It’s definitely not cheap, but if it’s within your budget, go for it.[Read my reviews on hair loss treatments](https://edlatimore.com/how-to-prevent-hair-loss/) for more information.

 ## Build a strong physique

 To look more masculine, you need to have a low body fat percentage and high muscle mass.
 This means hitting the gym and focusing on strength training, not just cardio.
 Building muscle mass requires a combination of weight training and proper nutrition.
 You should focus on compound exercises such as squats, deadlifts, push-ups, and bench presses, which work multiple muscle groups at once.
 Also, make sure to eat enough protein to support muscle growth.

-Building muscle not only enhances your physical appearance but also boosts your testosterone levels<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> which is key to developing masculine traits like a strong upper body, broad shoulders, and a strong neck and jawline.
+Building muscle not only enhances your physical appearance but also boosts your testosterone levels<sup>[2](#fn:2){: .footnote rel="footnote"}</sup> which is key to developing masculine traits like a strong upper body, broad shoulders, and a strong neck and jawline.

 If you’re a slimmer dude, traditional weight training programs you find online may not work for you.
 Look up ways to build muscle when you’re skinny.